Alexander von Rospatt

 - M.A., Ph.D and Habilitation, all University of Hamburg, 1988, 1993 and 2001 respectively

 Alexander von Rospatt is Professor for Buddhist and South Asian Studies, and director of the Group in Buddhist Studies.
 He specializes in the doctrinal history of Indian Buddhism, and in Newar Buddhism, the only Indic Mahayana tradition that continues to persist in its original South Asian setting (in the Kathmandu Valley) right to the present.
-His first book (which won the prestigious Waldschmidt Prize and is forthcoming as a US reprint in 2013) sets forth the development and early history of the Buddhist doctrine of momentariness.
+His first book sets forth the development and early history of the Buddhist doctrine of momentariness.
 His new book "The Svayambhu Caitya and its Renovations" deals with the historical renovations of the Svayambhū Stupa of Kathmandu.
 Based on Newar manuscripts and several years of fieldwork in Nepal, he reconstructs the ritual history of these renovations and their social contexts.
-Prof. von Rospatt is a leading authority on Newar Buddhism, and this book complements numerous essays he authored on various aspects of this tradition, including its narrative literature, and its rituals and their origins and evolution.
+This book complements numerous essays Prof. von Rospatt has authored on various aspects of this tradition, including its narrative literature, and its rituals and their origins and evolution.
 He currently has two related monographs under preparation, one dealing with the mural paintings and other visual depictions of the Svayambhupurana, the other with the life-cycle rituals of old age as observed among Newars and other South Asian communities.
-In addition he is directing a research project dedicated to the historical study of colophons and other paratexts found in Medieval Nepalese Buddhist Manuscripts.